Decentralized AI: how it works and the benefits

 ● Decentralized nodes : Unlike centralized systems where a single entity controls data and AI, decentralized AI distributes this management among several players, making the system less vulnerable to attacks and corruption.

 For example, in decentralized neural networks, each node can contribute to part of the calculation, and the results are then aggregated to produce a final solution.
-This enables complex systems to operate autonomously, with enhanced security thanks to the data and computation that are distributed.
+This enables complex systems to operate autonomously, with enhanced security thanks to the data and computing distribution across local data centers such as those provided by UltraEdge.

 ○ What are the advantages of decentralized AI?